xrdocs/design/_blogs/2020-09-20-converged-sdn-transport-3_5-hld.md

 through which they receive the overall network topology.
 Refer to
 Section: "Segment Routing Path Computation Element (SR-PCE)" for more details about SR-PCE.

-SR-PCE is then capable of computing the Inter-Domain LSP path on-demand.
-The computed path (Segment Routing SID List) is communicated to the Service End Points via a Path Computation Element Protocol (PCEP) response
- as shown in Figure 9, or
+SR-PCE is capable of computing the Inter-Domain LSP path on-demand.
+The computed path (Segment Routing SID List) is communicated to the Service End Points via a Path Computation Element Protocol (PCEP) response as shown in Figure 9.
-BGP-SR-TE, as shown in Figure 10.
-In the case of PCEP, SR-PCEs and Service End Points communicate directly, while for BGP-SR-TE, they communicate via RRs.
-Phase 1 uses PCEP only.

 The Service End Points create a SR-TE Policy and use the SID list returned by SR-PCE as the primary path.